Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Colts stats and trends

-- Indianapolis' games this season have hit the over on two of four set point totals (50%).
+- Indianapolis' games this year have gone over the point total two times in four opportunities (50%).

-- Indianapolis is 2-0 against the spread and 1-1 overall in games when it scores more than 23 points.
+- Indianapolis is 2-0 against the spread and 1-1 overall in games when it puts up more than 23 points.

 Home and road insights